cedrickchee/capsule-net-pytorch/README.md

     * Try using another dataset.
     * Come out a more creative model structure.
 - Pre-trained model and weights.
+- Add visualization for training and evaluation metrics.
+- Implement recontruction loss.

 ## Credits